Pantasilea/Fontaine/README.md

 # Fontaine

-Fontaine is a simple-to-use CLI program that generates bitmap fonts (and it also supports the creation of Signed Distance Field fonts).
+Fontaine is a simple-to-use CLI program that generates bitmap fonts (and it also supports the generation of Signed Distance Field fonts).

-It uses the Maximal Rectangles (Best Area Fit variation) algorithm described in Jukka Jylänki's [document](https://github.com/juj/RectangleBinPack/blob/master/RectangleBinPack.pdf) for the rectangle bin packing.

 For more information, please read Manual.html